Back to blog

-Electric Vehicle HVAC System Optimization With Sensor Technology
+How Sensors Optimize Electric Vehicle HVAC System Design

 The Stress an HVAC System Puts on an EV’s Battery

-Latest generation automotive heat pump systems provide highly efficient heating and cooling of the occupant space that is noticeable by the driver and passengers and provide features that allow the driver to leave the vehicle unattended on a hot or cold day and return to a comfortable temperature, improving the experience over legacy ICE systems.
-These new systems also perform the duties of providing optimum temperature for the battery, motors, and inverters quietly in the background without requiring input from the operator, and this is thanks to precision monitoring of the various subsystems from smart sensors.
+Battery thermal management is a vital component of modern EV HVAC system design.
+Latest-generation automotive heat pump systems provide highly efficient heating and cooling for the occupant space, which is noticeable to the driver and passengers.
+They also feature capabilities that allow the driver to leave the vehicle unattended on hot or cold days and return to a comfortable temperature, enhancing the experience compared to legacy ICE systems.

-In the short term, running an EV’s HVAC has an immediate impact on the vehicle’s battery -- the system reduces the amount of available power.
-With the battery’s stored energy going toward managing the cabin’s environment, an EV’s range-per-charge decreases.
-In extreme conditions -- such as running a heater in sub-zero temperatures or the A/C in oppressive heat -- the HVAC system power usage can reduce range by nearly 100 miles.
+In the short term, operating an EV’s HVAC significantly affects the vehicle’s battery — the system decreases the available power.
+With the battery’s stored energy utilized for managing the cabin’s environment, an EV’s range per charge diminishes.
+In extreme conditions — such as using a heater in sub-zero temperatures or running the A/C in oppressive heat — the HVAC system’s power consumption can reduce range by nearly 100 miles.

-Over the course of an EV battery’s useful life, stress and recharging take a toll on the power bank.
-Just like the pair of rechargeable AA batteries in your TV remote, over time an EV’s battery loses capacity (the amount of power it can hold), the impact of the HVAC system can have a greater effect on overall range.
+Throughout an EV battery’s useful life, stress and recharging take a toll on the power bank.
+Like the pair of rechargeable AA batteries in your TV remote, an EV’s battery loses capacity (the amount of power it can hold) over time.
+The impact of the HVAC system can have a greater effect on the overall range.

-The Sensors Needed for Electric Vehicle HVAC System Optimization
+EV HVAC System Design: The Sensors Needed for System Optimization

-Since HVAC use in an EV is taxing to its battery, optimizing the system is critical for preserving the overall performance of the vehicle.
+Since HVAC use in an EV is taxing to its battery, optimizing the system is critical for preserving the vehicle’s overall performance.

-Fortunately, electric vehicle heating and cooling systems are more sophisticated than those in your home.
-With smart electric vehicle sensor technology, they’re able to practically regulate themselves and manage their energy consumption.
-This isn’t possible, however, without sensor technology providing feedback to the system and its operator for it to run efficiently and use only the power necessary.
+Fortunately, electric vehicle HVAC systems feature a more sophisticated design than those in your home.
+Smart electric vehicle sensor technology enables these systems to self-regulate and manage energy consumption.
+However, this isn’t possible, without sensor technology providing feedback to the system and its operator for it to run efficiently and use only the power necessary.

-Sensors that are a must for optimizing EV HVAC performance include:
+Sensors that are a must for optimizing EV HVAC system design include:

 (Click each sensor to jump to its section)